kentng201/pocket/README.md

 - realtimeUpdate: if true, your model will sync with other model with same _id
 - databases: an array of database configuration
   - dbName: name of the database
+  - syncSetName: name of the sync set, all database with same syncSetName will sync with each other
   - url: database url
   - password: encrypt your database
   - silentConnect: if true, the database will not connect to the server when the app starts